MadGoatHaz/blupow/README.md

 ## Key Features

--   **Robust Communication**: A dedicated gateway handles all Bluetooth Low Energy (BLE) communication, providing a stable and reliable connection to your devices.
+-   **Universal BLE Support**: A dedicated gateway handles all Bluetooth Low Energy (BLE) communication, providing a stable and reliable connection to your devices.
--   **Modern Architecture**: The gateway is a standalone Docker container that communicates with Home Assistant via MQTT, ensuring HA stability.
+-   **Modern, Decoupled Architecture**: The gateway is a standalone Docker container that communicates with Home Assistant via MQTT, ensuring HA stability is never compromised by Bluetooth issues.
 -   **MQTT Discovery**: Uses Home Assistant's native MQTT discovery for seamless and automatic entity creation.
--   **UI-Driven Configuration**: Add and remove your Renogy devices directly from the Home Assistant UI.
-No more manual YAML or JSON file editing!
+-   **UI-Driven Configuration**: Add and remove your BLE devices directly from the Home Assistant UI.
--   **Extensible**: The driver-based architecture makes it easy to add support for new Modbus-over-BLE devices.
+-   **Extensible by Design**: The driver-based architecture makes it easy to add support for new Modbus-over-BLE devices or other Bluetooth peripherals.
--   **Supports**:
+-   **Currently Supported**:
     -   Renogy Charge Controllers (e.g., Rover series)
     -   Renogy Inverters
-    -   Can be extended to other generic Modbus devices.
+    -   Can be extended to other generic Modbus and BLE devices.

 ---